determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

    If you are looking to enable RBAC on an existing Determined installation, please see the :ref:`migration guide below <rbac-migrate-existing>`.

-By default, a Determined installation comes with Role Based Access Control disabled.
+By default, a Determined installation comes with role-based access control disabled.
 To enable RBAC, set the following option in the master config:

 .. code:: yaml